Presentation slides (PDF): Ndidiamaka Amutah-Onukagha, Elizabeth Howell, Joia-Crear Perry

-Join APHA for the second webinar in the Advancing Racial Equity series covering reproductive racial disparities.
-Presenters will:
+The second webinar in APHA's Advancing Racial Equity series covered reproductive racial disparities.
+Presenters:

-- Provide context of racism in reproductive care across multiple impacted groups;
+- Provided context of racism in reproductive care across multiple impacted groups;

-- Share current advocacy approaches to advancing reproductive health equity; and
+- Shared current advocacy approaches to advancing reproductive health equity; and

-- Highlight current federal legislation that addresses the barriers to achieving reproductive justice.
+- Highlighted current federal legislation that addresses the barriers to achieving reproductive justice.

 - APHA Associate Executive Director Regina Davis Moss, PhD, MPH, MCHES